TNTurnerLab/fitDNM/README.md

 ### fitDNM:
 - Originally developed by the Allen lab (http://people.duke.edu/~asallen/Software.html) in Jiang et al 2015, *Am.
 J. Hum.
 Genet.*  (https://www.cell.com/ajhg/fulltext/S0002-9297(15)00277-3)

-- CADD files and their corresponding md5sums https://cadd.gs.washington.edu/download :
-  - `whole_genome_SNVs.tsv.gz  faaa80ef3948cf44e56a3629a90cdaaa` corresponds to `cadd_score_file` in config file
-  - `whole_genome_SNVs.tsv.gz.tbi  4843cab24dd4992bb0cc5f1a7ebc807a`
-  -  Note we only support CADD score release v1.6 for hg38 (file description: All possible SNVs of GRCh38/hg38, US link) and ensure both the `.tbi` file and `.tsv.gz` are downlaoded in the same directory
-- `mutation_rate_by_trinucleotide_matrix.txt ca2faad78f1055c266b5a8451bebf1cb` corresponds to `trinucleotide_mut_rate` in config file
-- Bed file that corresponds to the genomic regions to be tested in fitDNM
-  - please use standard format of `chr +'\t' + start + '\t' + annotation + '\n'`, make sure there are no extra columns after the fourth column
-  - corresponds to `regions_of_interest` in config file
-  - _each entry must have a unique annotation_
-- Variant file, corresponds to `mutation_calls` in config file
-  - to integrate automatically into workflow the mutation file must be ordered in the following `holder_column + " " + chromosome + " " +  position + " " + reference + " " + alternate + '\n'`
-- Ensure that after downloading all files that all md5sums match those provided above

 ### Input files and download links:
 | File name | Source | MD5Sum | annotation in configfile |